Andriy Voynarovsky: Biography

-From 1710 to 1711, together with Philip Orlyk, Voynarovsky encouraged the governments of the Ottoman Empire, the Crimean Khanate and a number of European countries to war with the Moscow Empire, and he tried to form an anti-Moscow coalition of European states.

-In 1716, by order of Peter the Great, Voynarovsky was forcibly abducted and taken to the Moscow consul in Hamburg (Germany), after which he was sent to Saint Petersburg, although Voynarovsky was never a citizen of Moscow.
+From 1710 to 1711, together with Pylyp Orlyk, Voynarovsky encouraged the governments of the Ottoman Empire, the Crimean Khanate and a number of European countries to declare war against Muscovy, attempting to form an anti-Moscow coalition of European states.
+In 1716, on the order of Peter the Great, Voynarovsky was forcibly abducted in the streets of Hamburg, taken to the Russian consulate and later transported to Saint Petersburg, despite not being a Muscovite subject.
 He was imprisoned in the Peter and Paul Fortress until 1723.
-From there he was exiled to Yakutsk, Siberia, Russia where he died in 1740.
+Following inquests, Voynarovsky was exiled to Yakutsk, Siberia, where he died in 1742.

 In literature

 "Voynarovsky" is a poem by Kondraty Ryleyev.